 According to the World Health Organisation, a disability is…

-"Any restriction or lack (resulting from any impairment) of ability to perform an activity in the manner or within the range considered normal for a human being"
+"Any restriction or lack (resulting from any impairment) or ability to perform an activity in the manner, or within the range considered normal for a human being".

 The Social Model is explained as:

-This Video by Dyslexia IO explains that neurological conditions like Dyslexia, Autism and ADHD are part of natural variation and there is often co-occurring difficulties due to Nero-diversity rather than as a disability or disorder.
-If you prescribe to this belief it means everyone’s unique abilities are valued and considered neurological differences, like autism and ADHD, are simple due to variations in the human genome.
+This Video by Dyslexia IO explains that neurological conditions, like Dyslexia, Autism and ADHD are part of natural variation and there is often co-occurring difficulties due to Nero-diversity, rather than as a disability or disorder.
+If you prescribe to this belief, it means everyone’s unique abilities are valued and considered neurological differences, like Autism and ADHD, are simply due to variations in the human genome.